open-telemetry/opentelemetry-specification/specification/collector/README.md

 the OpenTelemetry Collector SIG is able to work with any vendor who claims support for an OpenTelemetry Collector.

-- An OpenTelemetry Collector _MUST_ accept a OpenTelemetry Collector Config file.
+- An OpenTelemetry Collector _MUST_ accept a OpenTelemetry Collector Configuration file.
-- An OpenTelemetry Collector _MUST_ be able to be compiled with any and all additional Collector plugins that the user wishes to include.
+- An OpenTelemetry Collector _MUST_ be able to be compiled with any and all additional Collector components that the user wishes to include.

+## OpenTelemetry Collector Configuration file

+## OpenTelemetry Collector components

+For a library to be considered an OpenTelemetry Collector component, it _MUST_ implement the [Component interface](https://github.com/open-telemetry/opentelemetry-collector/blob/main/component/component.go) defined in the [opentelemetry-collector repository](https://github.com/open-telemetry/opentelemetry-collector). repository.

+## OpenTelemetry Collector Distribution

-- A compiled instance of an OpenTelemetry Collector – with a specific set of plugins and features – is referred to as an OpenTelemetry Collector Distro.
+An OpenTelemetry Collector Distribution (Distro) is a compiled instance of an OpenTelemetry Collector with a specific set of components and features.